-1. Starting from the left with the tongue-side facing the wall, carefully place the first board in place, using spacers to leave a minimum 5/16" expansion gap for a remodel application and 7/16" for a new construction application between wall and edges of the plank.
+- 1. Starting from the left with the tongue-side facing the wall, carefully place the first board in place, using spacers to leave a minimum 5/16" expansion gap for a remodel application and 7/16" for a new construction application between wall and edges of the plank.
 Disengage planks by sliding them apart.
-Make sure you DO NOT lift up on the end.

-2. The end joints of this products features a drop locking system with pushdown technology for an easy and speedy installation.
+Make sure you DO NOT lift up on the end. - 2.
+The end joints of this product features an integrated 3L Triple Lock click system with pushdown technology for an easy and speedy installation.
 Align the tongue and groove on the end joint of the next piece and press down with your thumbs on both ends of the short side.
-Continue pressing until you hear the "click" sound of the one piece drop-lock system.
+Continue pressing until you hear the "Click" sound of the one piece drop-lock system.
 Planks are now fully locked.
-You may tape with your hand or a rubber mallet in a downward striking angle to ensure successful and secure engagement.
-Continue in this manner until reaching the final board in the first row.

-3. Cut the final plank to length, no less than 8".
+You may tap with your hand or a rubber mallet in a downward striking angle to ensure successful and secure engagement.
+Continue in this manner until reaching the final board in the first row. - 3.
+Cut the final board piece to length, no less than 8".